Residential Treatment Program

 - Develop healthy habits and make lifestyle changes that support long-term recovery.

-Inpatient Drug Rehab FAQ
+Residential Drug Rehab FAQ

 Pack enough clothes to last you at least a week.
 Laundry facilities are available for your use.
 Leave electronics and valuables, including jewelry and cash, at home.
 Bring whatever toiletries you need.
 You may also want to bring things to do during relaxation periods, such as a book or crossword puzzles.
 Bringing a journal and plenty of pens is always recommended, since reflecting in a journal is a benefit to recovery.